 When I was pregnant with my now three year old, Greyson Ares, I had serious food aversions.
 And I mean serious: Couldn’t even get near chicken without wanting to run, ugh, and smelling it cooking?
 Yuck!
-Cooked meats and even drinking certain juices was a nightmare to be around.
+Cooked meats and even certain juices were nightmares to be around.
 Not to mention I couldn’t even stand for 15 minutes without feeling faint, I was a mess in the kitchen!

 PIN this Tomato Soup recipe in your DINNER, SOUPS, VEGAN/VEGETARIAN, AND COLD WEATHER RECIPES BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!